WalletConnect/walletconnect-docs/docs/specs/meta-clients/web3inbox/README.md

 into one offering by giving access to the [Web3Inbox](https://web3inbox.com) inner state and user interface.

-This will model the inner "W3I proxy" state manager in Web3Inbox.com, as well the native SDKs that will wrap it for native iOS or android experiences.
+This spec aims to model the inner "W3I proxy" state manager in Web3Inbox.com, as well the native SDKs that will wrap it for native iOS or android experiences.